Andrettin/Wyrmsun/readme.txt

 - Added caltrops and trap objects (graphics by b_o).
 - Gold, lumber, coal, food and score icons reworked (by Jinn).
 - Added "Civilized (Bronze)" and "Civilized (Iron)" tech level and max tech level options in the Single Player Game Setup menu.
-- The cursor now properly changes according to civilization outside of the RTS mode (in the menus and in Grand Strategy mode).
+- The cursor now properly changes according to civilization outside of RTS mode (in the menus and in Grand Strategy mode).
 - Scenarios can now be started directly from the quests menu.
 - Added "Game Concepts" section to the encyclopedia, to better explain the game's features.
 - Implemented numerous engine improvements by cybermind.